IzanamiiDevv/SecureEntry/README.md

 Uses Node.js Crypto Module to hash the data and store it intp the Data Base

 ### Note
-This Repository is a ReWorked Version of my other repository <a></a>
+This Repository is a ReWorked Version of my other repository <a href="https://github.com/IzanamiiDevv/LoginPage">LoginPage</a>